carlosolarte/java-dist/docs/03-networking/content.md

 The server must also:
 1. _Export_ the object, thus allowing it to receive incoming __remote__ invocations
 2. Behind the scenes, this means opening a TCP port to handle connections, sending data, etc.
 3. _Register_ the object on a _name service_.
-Hence, the client can easily find it by using a name!
+Hence, the client can easily find it by using a name.

 ---
 ### RMI